Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Kojic acid is generally safe for skin use during pregnancy.
 It comes from fungi and works on the skin surface.

-It doesn't absorb much into your body.
-It's a popular safe alternative to hydroquinone for dark spots.
+It does not absorb much into your body.
+It is a popular safe choice instead of hydroquinone for dark spots.

 Always check with your OB-GYN first, especially if you have sensitive skin.